buildmotion/auth0-react-native-firebase-cloud-messaging/notes/execution-of-experiment.md

 ## Create Application Screens

-The application will require (2) screens to allow for the authentication features.
+The application will require a _login_ screen to allow for the authentication with Auth0.
 Additionally, we will require navigation functionality as well.
-Create the items in a new folder `app/screens`.
+Create the `Login` screen in a new folder `app/screens`.

-* login
-* account

 ## Navigation